 Create the pitch

-When you create the pitch, send them a nice email or message on social media.
+When you create the pitch, send the potential podcast guest a nice email or message on social media.

 Introduce yourself, say why you think they would be a great fit for your show, and then finish up with your contact information. 📞